 In my east coast incarnation I was a seller of so-called antiques and collectibles.
 It amounted to being a sort of nostalgia merchant.
 The experience showed me that niche markets grow from niche interests.
 If you are a stamp collector you will like selling stamps.
 If you are a sports fan then sports memorabilia, autographs or trading cards will suit you.
 I am a sailor.
 Although I have always followed a broad array of interests sailing is the one that never fades from my worldview.
-Back in 1985 I spent a year of my spare time and a lot of money getting my private pilot’s license.
-I have an interest in aviation that goes back to my childhood.
-My passions have been expensive ones and in deciding between boats and airplanes the winner has always been sailboats.
+If you like your obsessions the way I do you will find nothing better to feed them than books.

 While beachcombing for books I have come upon various kinds of readers and book collectors.
 The antiquarians are seeking the oldest and rarest volumes.
 Speed readers tend to get through a volume and then pass it on to someone else.
 I like to savor a book and will reread some if they are particularly useful, meaningful or well written.
-Selling books is interesting because you can get an insight into a person by what they choose to read.
+Selling books, especially old ones, is interesting because you can get an insight into a person by what they choose to read.

 Books are at the foundation of all my interests and so it is with sailing.
 They teach, entertain and encourage like loyal friends.
 Thus, I have always been a collector of books on my favorite subject.
 Life sent me in directions which have caused me to leave behind a large library of precious friends but I am making an effort to recover them.
 In the world of collecting few things are as ubiquitous as books.
 The opportunity to find new treasures or replace old ones is everywhere.
 There are used bookstores in every city.
 Antique malls always have a loose selection of old books and often some very good dealers in printed matter.
 Independent booksellers are invaluable in an age of franchised purveyors of the lowest common denominator.
 Flea markets and estate sales teem with boxes of books to be had at dirt cheap prices.